root-project/web/blog/_posts/2023-05-30-new-class-tscatter.md

 Note that it is recommended to use a transparent color map as markers will, most of the time, overlap.

-The code to produce a scatter plot with the new class is as simple as:
+The code to produce a scatter plot with the new class {% include ref class="TScatter" %} is as simple as:

 {% highlight C++ %}
 void scatter()